StevenMDixon/IJScript/README.md

 - [ ] Do not use semicolons unless necessary
 - [ ] Do not use line breaks
-- [ ] Function should try to be recursive this is not neccesary for some challenges.
+- [ ] Function should try to be recursive this is not neccesary for some challenges
 - [ ] Do not declare temporary variables outside of default paramaters
-- [ ] Variable and Function names should not tell the reader what the variable/function does.
+- [ ] Variable and Function names should not tell the reader what the variable/function does
 - [ ] Oustide of the scope of the question it should be almost impossible to discern what the function or answer does.
 - [ ] Do not use If statements.
 Ternary statements are required instead.
 You better nest those statments if you need an if-else.
 - [ ] Don't forget to ABUSE JavaScript's type coercion
+- [ ] Remember it's not a hack if it works

 ## Example